Tutorial: MIT Thesis LaTeX Template with VS Code

 MIT’s libraries require theses to be deposited electronically using a strict format.
 To simplify formatting, the MIT thesis LaTeX template provides a class (mitthesis.cls) and a set of sample files that implement these requirements.

 This tutorial blog builds on top of my previous “Tutorial: Use LaTeX Locally with VS Code”.
-By following that tutorial, you should already have::
+By following that tutorial, you should already have:

 • Visual Studio Code with LaTeX Workshop installed.
-The extension provides core LaTeX features such as auto‑building to PDF, an integrated PDF viewer, SyncTeX navigation, Intellisense and log parsing.
+The extension provides core LaTeX features such as auto‑building to PDF, an integrated PDF viewer, SyncTeX navigation, IntelliSense, and log parsing.
 It automatically runs the sequence of tools needed to build your document and highlights errors in the editor.

 • Biber for bibliography management.
 The template defaults to using biblatex with the biber backend.
 Biber is part of TeX Live and will run automatically if configured in LaTeX Workshop.